apache/apisix/docs/en/latest/plugins/ai-proxy.md

     }'
 ```

-You will recieve a response like this:
+You will receive a response like this:

 ```json
 {
   "choices": [